Backerjr/ai-wa/README.md

 ## 📖 About

-RozmoWA is a boutique English learning platform that breaks away from traditional gamified approaches.
-Inspired by editorial design and powered by AI, it offers a premium, human-centered learning experience.
+AI-WA is a next-generation English learning platform that combines beautiful editorial design with powerful AI technology.
+Built for modern learners who want more than gamification—they want genuine language mastery.

 ### ✨ What Makes It Different

-- **🎨 Editorial Design** - Looks like a high-end magazine, not a typical learning app
+- **🤖 AI-Powered** - Intelligent lesson and quiz generation using Claude AI
-- **🤖 AI-Powered** - Teachers can generate complete lessons and quizzes with AI
+- **🎨 Editorial Design** - Elegant interface inspired by premium magazines
-- **💭 Philosophy-Driven** - Focus on understanding and connection, not points and streaks
+- **💭 Philosophy-Driven** - Focus on understanding and connection, not just metrics
-- **👥 Human-First** - Learning presented as a personal journey, not a race
+- **👥 Human-First** - Learning as a personal journey, not a competition

 ---

 ## 🎯 Features

 ### For Students
-- ✅ **Beautiful Dashboard** - Editorial-style interface with elegant typography
+- ✅ **Beautiful Dashboard** - Clean, editorial-style interface
 - ✅ **Interactive Lessons** - Multi-step lessons with reflection and practice
-- ✅ **Progress Tracking** - Visualize your learning journey
+- ✅ **Progress Tracking** - Visualize your learning journey elegantly
-- ✅ **Achievement System** - Celebrate milestones without pressure
+- ✅ **AI Assistant** - Personal AI tutor available 24/7
 - ✅ **Mobile Optimized** - Seamless experience on all devices

 ### For Teachers
-- ✅ **Student Narratives** - See progress as stories, not just numbers
+- ✅ **Student Narratives** - See progress as stories, not just data
 - ✅ **AI Quiz Generator** - Create comprehensive quizzes in seconds
 - ✅ **AI Lesson Builder** - Generate complete lesson plans instantly
-- ✅ **Analytics Dashboard** - Track class performance with elegant visualizations
+- ✅ **Analytics Dashboard** - Elegant visualization of class performance

 ### For Administrators
-- ✅ **Annual Report View** - Data presented like a premium business report
+- ✅ **Annual Report View** - Data presented beautifully
 - ✅ **User Management** - Handle students, teachers, and content
-- ✅ **Analytics & Insights** - Platform-wide metrics and trends
+- ✅ **Platform Analytics** - Comprehensive metrics and insights

 ---